sst/guide/_chapters/configure-dynamodb-in-cdk.md

 $ npx sst add-cdk @aws-cdk/aws-dynamodb
 ```

-The reason we are using the [**add-cdk**](https://github.com/serverless-stack/serverless-stack/tree/master/packages/cli#add-cdk-packages) command instead of using an `npm install` is because of [a known issue AWS CDK](https://github.com/serverless-stack/serverless-stack#cdk-version-mismatch).
+The reason we are using the [**add-cdk**](https://github.com/serverless-stack/serverless-stack/tree/master/packages/cli#add-cdk-packages) command instead of using an `npm install`, is because of [a known issue with AWS CDK](https://github.com/serverless-stack/serverless-stack#cdk-version-mismatch).
 Using mismatched versions of CDK packages can cause some unexpected problems down the road.
 The `sst add-cdk` command ensures that we install the right version of the package.

 ### Add the Stack